 Hon.
 P.J.
 Akeeagok: Thank you, Mr. Speaker.
-I am very proud in terms of the investments we are making this year in terms of the hundreds of the builds that we have done.
-I think we have understood that we haven't seen any construction in the past three years in terms of our number one priority area in housing.
+I am very proud in terms of the investments we are making this year in terms of the 150 builds that we have done.
+I think we have understood that in the past three years we haven't seen any construction in terms of our number one priority area in housing.
 The bold and transformative investments we are making in housing this year is something where we have demonstrated that we are putting our own equity into the problem that we see.